-PREPARING PLANTER FOR STORAGE
+PREPARATION FOR STORAGE

-- Store planter in a dry sheltered area if possible. - Remove all trash that may be wrapped on sprockets or shafts and remove dirt that can draw and hold moisture. - Clean all drive chains and coat with a rust preventative spray, or remove chains and submerge in oil. - Lubricate planter and row units at all lubrication points. - Inspect planter for parts that are in need of replacement and order during "off" season. - Make sure seed and granular chemical hoppers are empty and clean. - Clean seed meters and store in a dry, rodent-free area. - Remove seed discs from brush-type seed meters, clean and store meters with discs removed. - Grease or paint disc openers/blades and row marker disc blades to prevent rust. - Flush liquid fertilizer tanks, hoses and metering pump with clean water.
-See "Piston Pump Storage" if applicable. - Empty and clean dry fertilizer hoppers.
+Store planter in a dry sheltered area if possible.

+Remove all trash wrapped on sprockets or shafts and remove dirt that can draw and hold moisture.

+Clean all drive chains and coat with a rust preventative spray, or remove chains and submerge in oil.

+Lubricate planter and row units at all lubrication points.

+Inspect planter for parts that in need of replacement and order during "off" season.

+Make sure all seed and granular chemical hoppers are empty and clean.

+Remove seed discs from seed meters, clean and store meters in a rodent-free, dry area with discs removed.
+Store seed discs vertically on a dowel or pipe.

+Remove vacuum hose from each seed meter.
+Operate vacuum fan at full hydraulic flow from tractor for two minutes to clear manifolds, hoses and fittings of dust and debris.

+Clean breather on analog vacuum and pressure gauges.

+Disassemble, clean and grease all U-joint slides.

+Grease or paint disc openers/blades and row marker disc blades to prevent rust.

+Flush liquid fertilizer tanks, hoses and metering pump with clean water.
+See "Piston Pump Storage" if applicable.

+Empty dry fertilizer hoppers.
+Clean hoppers.
 Disassemble and clean metering augers.
-Reassemble and coat all metal parts with rust preventative.
+Reassemble, coating all metal parts with rust preventative.

+See "Battery Care" on page 6-35 if planters are equipped with batteries.

+Bulk Fill System:

+- Clean out bulk fill hopper, entrainment assembly, and delivery hoses. - Disconnect delivery hoses from entrainer ports.
+Install small orange caps onto ports.
+Attach hoses to caps. - Disconnect delivery hoses from air dissipator at each row unit.
+Install large orange caps.
+Attach hoses to caps. - Check all bolts and fasteners used to assemble and attach entrainment device are tight (if applicable). - Loosen knobs on entrainer cleanout doors to remove pressure from door gaskets. - Inspect all seed delivery hoses and replace any that are worn, cut, or cracked.

+Row Unit Cap

+ELECTRICAL WIRING DIAGRAM FOR LIGHT PACKAGE

-Optional customer-supplied auxiliary lights and wires may be wired into existing plug terminals.
+\ Optional customer-supplied auxiliary lights and wires may be wired into existing plug terminals.